clutch2sft/rtshark-deployment/README.md

 A key feature of rtshark-app is its ability to create a bridge interface that combines two Ethernet interfaces.
 This functionality allows the device to act as an Ethernet tap, seamlessly integrating into a network for efficient packet capturing.
 This design choice caters to the needs of network troubleshooting, especially in mobile setups or environments where leaving a dedicated network monitoring device is required.

-Certainly!
-Here's a synopsis for your `rtshark-app` that you can include in your README file:

 ---

 ## rtshark-app